Danimal4326/homebridge-weather-plus/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-weather-plus` *Note: The installation might take 5 minutes.*
+2. Install this plugin using: `npm install -g @danimal4326/homebridge-weather-plus` *Note: The installation might take 5 minutes.*
 3. Gather an API key for a weather service from the register link in the table above
 4. Configure via the plugin `homebridge-config-ui-x` or update your configuration file manually.
 See the explanations and samples below.